 A glider is a special type of aircraft that lacks an engine.
 You may ask yourself: how does an aircraft fly without an engine?
 In order for a glider to traverse the sky, it must generate ample lift to oppose its weight.
 To generate lift, a glider must move through the air, which also produces drag.

-In flight, gliders have three forces acting on them, those of which include lift, drag, and weight.
+An aircraft gliders have three forces acting on them, those of which include lift, drag, and weight.
 Meanwhile, powered aircraft have four, including thrust.
 In standard powered aircraft, the thrust from the engine opposes drag, but a glider does not have an engine to generate thrust.
 As the drag is unopposed, the glider quickly slows down until it cannot produce sufficient lift to oppose its weight and falls to the earth.

 There are many different types of gliders such as paper airplanes, hang-gliders, and sailplanes.
 Paper airplanes are gliders in their most basic form while hang-gliders are piloted aircraft with a minimalistic structure and cloth wings.
 Similarly, sailplanes are piloted gliders that are designed with standard aircraft parts, flight control systems, but no engine.